How To Properly Saber a Champagne Bottle

 Follow these simple steps to become a New Year’s Eve party ninja.

-- Choose a bottle and a blade: Wired says in one instructional that “French and Spanish champagne bottles break more cleanly than American ones,” so that’s the way to go.
+Wired says in one sabering instructional that “French and Spanish champagne bottles break more cleanly than American ones,” so that’s the way to go.
 The instrument is another matter.
 If you have a fancy saber, go for it.
-However pretty much any kitchen knife can handle the job.
-One guy (see the video below) even learned how to saber with the base of a champagne glass.
-We’ll put a disclaimer here and say you probably shouldn’t try any of this at home without a lot of practice and professional guidance, and you really shouldn’t try the trick seen above.
+Pretty much any kitchen knife can handle the job.

-- Chill the bottle—it can’t be warmer than 40°F: This is simple physics: cold glass is more brittle and will be that much easier to cut.
-Most advice indicates the ice bucket won’t do it; you need to refrigerate your bubbly.
+This is simple physics: cold glass is more brittle and will be that much easier to cut.
+Most advice indicates the ice bucket won’t do it; you need to refrigerate your bubbly to 40 degrees or less.
 Then, prior to sabering, remove any foil or metallic caps or cages.

-- Find the seam on the bottle’s side, focus on where it touches the lip at the top: This is where you cut, it provides the ideal point of contact.
+Find the same on the side and focus on where it touches the lip at the top.
+This is where you cut, it provides the ideal point of contact.

-- Draw the saber (or another blade) slowly toward you: With a fast, firm stroke, run it back up to the lip, striking that seam-lip junction point at an angle.
+With a fast, firm stroke, run the blade back up to the lip, striking that seam-lip junction point at an angle.
 As you can see in most videos, you have to be sure to follow through as well.

 Practice makes perfect.
-Buy some extra cheap hooch prior to the big New Year’s bash and use that for rehearsal, and then have fun.
+Buy some extra cheap hooch prior to the big New Year’s bash and use that for rehearsal, and saber away.